Azdaroth/Azdaroth.github.io/_posts/2022-11-12-the-inherent-unreliability-of-after_commit-callback-and-most-service-objects-implementation.markdown

 The transactional outbox pattern is based on the atomicity of the transactions (and no, we don't need a distributed transaction here) - either everything fails or everything succeeds.

 To apply this pattern, we need to create something extra in the transaction - a dedicated Outbox Entry record that will stand for the execution of some side effects.
-Then, some external process will fetch it, execute the side effects, and mark the entry as processed ( or destroy the record to not re-execute it again in the future.)
+Then, some external process will fetch it, execute the side effects, and mark the entry as processed (or destroy the record to not re-execute it again in the future).

 Essentially, it would be using an ACID database as a temporary message queue.